Heads Of These Bones Form The Knuckles

 How Knuckles Form During Movement

-Once you make a fist, the heads of the metacarpal bones press together and become more prominent.
-This happens because the metacarpal heads are pulled slightly into the palm as the fingers curl inward.
-The space between the knuckles — known as the intermetacarpal spaces — narrows, and the ridges of the metacarpal heads become more defined under the skin And that's really what it comes down to.
-That alone is useful..
+When you make a fist, the heads of the metacarpal bones press together and become more prominent.
+Think about it: this happens because the metacarpal heads are pulled slightly into the palm as the fingers curl inward.
+The space between the knuckles — known as the intermetacarpal spaces — narrows, and the ridges of the metacarpal heads become more defined under the skin Still holds up..

 The skin over the knuckles is relatively thin, with little subcutaneous fat, which is why the bones are so easily visible.
-Which means there are also ligaments that reinforce the metacarpophalangeal joints.
+There are also ligaments that reinforce the metacarpophalangeal joints.
 These ligaments prevent excessive movement and help maintain stability during gripping and grasping activities.

 The movement at the knuckles is controlled by several groups of muscles: